Not Many Know Hedgehog Origins and How They Expanded Over the World.

 What Parts of the World are Hedgehogs Found in?

-There are around 17 species of hedgehogs which are native to either Africa, Asia, or Europe.
-Later, they were introduced into the wild in New Zealand.
+There are around seventeen (17) species of hedgehogs with origins in Africa, Asia, or Europe.
+As any other wild animal, they were introduced into other countries like New Zealand and the United States.

-Hedgehogs are not found in the wild in North America, and the African Pygmy hedgehog was domesticated and brought over to the U.S. as pets in the 1980’s.
-They were brought to Australia as pets, as well.
+Hedgehogs are not found in the wild in North America, and the African Pygmy hedgehog was domesticated and brought over to the U.S. as a pet in the 1980s.

 Where do Hedgehogs Live in Africa?

-African hedgehogs tend to avoid swamp and dense forest areas and typically stick to grassy, rocky or woodland areas.
+African hedgehogs avoid swamp and dense forest areas and typically stick to grassy, rocky, or woodland areas.

 Because of the warm conditions in Africa, these breeds of hedgehogs typically will not need to hibernate during the winter months.